gurkenlabs/litiengine-docs/configuration/README.md

 ## Game Configuration File `config.properties`

-When you want to Configure a LITIengine Game, there are also configurations that might have to be changed by the player or developer on the fly without changing the actual implementation.
+When you want to Configure a LITIENGINE Game, there are also configurations that might have to be changed by the player or developer on the fly without changing the actual implementation.
 This includes things like Soundvolume, Resolution, Mouse Sensitivity or Debugging options.
-LITIengine Games store this information in a `config.properties` file in the application's execution folder.
+LITIENGINE Games store this information in a `config.properties` file in the application's execution folder.
 If no such file exists, the Game will create one for you with all default values upon starting up the game for the first time.
 When deploying your